Godwin-Ani/Godwin-Ani/README.md

 - My PhD

-- and smile, you're beautiful☺.
+- and smile, you're beautiful ☺.

 *"Indeed at the end of the day, it’s useful to remember that we are all biologists, in that we study biology.
 Some use wet lab experiments, others dry lab techniques." - Prof. Laurent Gatto.*